-Bishop Gutiérrez is a graduate of the University of New Mexico, where he earned bachelor’s degrees in History and Political Science and a Master of Arts in Public Administration.
+A native of New Mexico, Gutiérrez comes from a family that settled in New Mexico in the 1500’s.
+He is a graduate of the University of New Mexico, where he earned bachelor’s degrees in History and Political Science and a Master of Arts in Public Administration.
 He earned a diocesan certificate in Anglican studies through the Trinity School for Ministry, and a Master of Theological Studies degree from St. Norbert College.

+The mystery of the Eucharist, scripture, and a relationship with Jesus Christ are spiritual foundations for Gutiérrez.
 “Throughout my life, I have enjoyed the wondrous experience of ‘chasing Jesus.’
 At times, I have run behind him with a lazy gait, or the instances where I slowed down, gasping for breath, simply enthralled by his majesty.
 I am always the happiest when I dash after him like a child entering their first race.
 My joy is keeping him in my sight; eager to be by his side.
 As a budding (sometimes clumsy but always eager) apprentice of Jesus, I am most influenced by His words to Peter: ‘Feed my sheep.’
 There is no greater calling than serving him and following this instruction with each action I take.
-I am blessed and grateful be a Bishop, a shepherd and a fellow sojourner.
+I am blessed and grateful to be a bishop, a shepherd and a fellow sojourner.
 I keep chasing Jesus, and listen for him to whisper, ‘Tag – you’re it!’”